|Guide||♦||2 Triplogs||0 Topics|

 Ode to Dee Snider

-Note: This trail is actually known as "Lead Trail" on the Beartooth publishing map.
+Note: This trail is known as "Lead Trail" on the Beartooth publishing map.

-Now you will begin a gradual 2.0 mile hike/ride that is all uphill.
-If you're hiking this isn't bad, but if you're riding a Mt.bike it can be a good workout if you choose so.
+Now you will begin a gradual 2.0-mile hike/ride that is all uphill.
+If you're hiking this isn't bad, but if you're riding a Mt.bike it can be a good workout.
 Now that we've hiked/biked the 2 miles you'll see an opening in the fence on the right, you'll want to proceed through it to make your way into the desert portion of this hike/ride.

-Now that you're in the desert be aware for our Arizona friends that live out here such as scorpions, snakes and other possible critters that could cause you harm.
+Now that you're in the desert be aware of our Arizona friends that live out here such as scorpions, snakes, and other possible critters that could cause you harm.
 You'll have plenty of photo ops of the scenery around for the last 3.7 miles that lead you back to where you started.
 I hope you enjoy this one.